marcoschwartz/aREST/README.md

 3. Upload the sketch
 4. Go to a web browser and type `192.168.2.2/mode/8/o` to set the pin as an output
 5. Now type `192.168.2.2/digital/8/1` and the LED should turn on

+-For Intel Galileo make sure to comment out the lines referencing wdt.
+The wdt libraries are not supported in the Intel Galileo.

 ## Quick test (Serial)